2 mins read

 The University of Southern California’s Todd Schroeder (PhD) studies exercise and hormone release in men.
 He advises that testosterone levels are elevated immediately after exercise for anything from 15 minutes to an hour.
 This elevation doesn’t last beyond this period.

 However, Endocrinologist, Scott Isaacs believes there’s a potential long term benefit for those whose testosterone levels are borderline.

 In other words, if you have low levels, exercise alone will not resolve the issue.
 But it’s possible that exercise could help you maintain normal levels if you’re borderline.

 Research suggests that high intensity workouts in particular are the most effective for boosting testosterone levels.

-You can monitor your testosterone levels with our testosterone tests, providing unrivalled insight into your levels.
+You can monitor your testosterone levels with our Male Hormone test, providing unrivalled insight into your levels.
 So whether you’re concerned you might be borderline or simply want to proactively monitor them, you can now do so quickly.

 This information has been medically reviewed by Dr Thom Phillips

 Thom works in NHS general practice and has a decade of experience working in both male and female elite sport.
 He has a background in exercise physiology and has published research into fatigue biomarkers.